contourlineprinter/capstone/readme.md

 </br>

 ```
-By converting pixel based images into vectors, the user is able to scale their image to match the size they wish to print.
+By converting pixel based images into vectors,
+User are able to scale their image to the size they wish to print.
 ```

 </br>